shrikumarinfotech/date-time-formatter/README.md

 # Date Time Formatter
-Use JavaScript formatter to get Date and Time in well formatted way.
+Use "Date Time Formatter" to get Date and Time in well formatted way in JavaScript.

 # Usage